Chart Color Schemes

 Cultural Diversity

-Lockridge - Kiara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Lockridge - Kiara was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lockridge-Kiara has a high cultural diversity, with 30.1% of its population speaking a language other than English at home and 37.5% born overseas.
-Christianity is the main religion in Lockridge-Kiara, comprising 45.4% of the population.
-The category 'Other' comprises 2.4% of the population, similar to Greater Perth's 2.4%.
+Lockridge-Kiara has a high level of cultural diversity, with 30.1% of its population speaking a language other than English at home and 37.5% born overseas.
+Christianity is the predominant religion in Lockridge-Kiara, making up 45.4% of the population.
+However, there is an overrepresentation of 'Other' religions, comprising 2.4% compared to the Greater Perth average of 2.4%.

 Frequently Asked Questions - Diversity